fcasaclang/portfolio/README.md

 ## Work Experience
 ### Junior Civil Engineer - Angel Lazaro & Associates International _(February 2024 - Present)_
 #### Consultancy Services for Structural Assessment & Retrofitting Design of St. La Salle Hall	(PH)
-- Conducted structural analysis, assessed and retrofitted the existing building St. La Salle Hall Building using STAAD.Pro in compliance with NSCP 2015 and ACI 318 for structural retrofitting
+- Conducted structural analysis, assessed and retrofitted the existing building St. La Salle Hall Building using STAAD.Pro in compliance with NSCP 2015, ACI 318, ACI-440-2R-17 for structural retrofitting
 - Retrofitted over 2000+ beams using various kinds of retrofitting methods and created schedule of retrofitted members
 - Created PowerPoint presentations and illustrations for the stakeholder’s meeting